AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology | |||||

 ).

-( P.Janssen 1868 - the spectral lines of
+(P.Janssen 1868 - the spectral lines of

-sunlight - unknown "solar" feature)
+sunlight - unknown "solar" element)

-uranium and thorium
+of uranium and thorium

 (accumulates in underground premises, along with natural gas)